 For most, the scar is the only symptom.
 Some may have other symptoms such as:

-Your doctor may order a biopsy.
-This test will rule out other problems like a tumor or other skin disorders.
+Your doctor may order a biopsy to rule out other skin conditions or tumors.

 Some keloids may go away on their own, but this is rare.
 If the keloid is not bothersome, then it does not need to be treated.